wmo-im/wis2box/docs/source/user/setup.rst

 Select "Create new" to start adding a new station.

-You need to provide a WIGOS-station-identifier that will be used to import information about the station from OSCAR:
+You need to provide a WIGOS station identifier that will be used to import information about the station from OSCAR:

 .. image:: ../_static/wis2box-webapp-stations-search.png
   :width: 800
   :alt: wis2box webapp station editor page, import station from OSCAR

-You can search for the station in OSCAR by providing the WIGOS-station-identifier and clicking "search", if the station is found a new form will be displayed with the station information.
+You can search for the station in OSCAR by providing the WIGOS station identifier and clicking "search".
+If the station is found a new form will be displayed with the station information.
-If the station is not found you have the option to fill the station-form manually.
+If the station is not found you have the option to fill the station form manually.

 Check the form for any missing information.
-You will need to select a WIS2-topic you want to associate the station with.
+You will need to select a WIS2 topic you would like to associate the station with.
-The station-editor will show you the available topics to choose from based on the datasets you have created.
+The station editor will show you the available topics to choose from based on the datasets you have created.
 If you don't see the topic you want to associate the station with, you need to create a dataset for that topic first.

 To store the station metadata  click "save" and provide the 'collections/stations' token you created in the previous section: